Parsing and Selecting Columns

 from the component browser.

-function will return a new table containing only the columns you have selected.
+component will return a new table containing only the columns you have selected.

 By default, the columns will be in the same order as the source table.
 Choose True